GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Introduction

+\paragraph{Our work.} We present \NAME{} (\textbf{G}PC for \textbf{A}utonomous Vehicle \textbf{S}ystems), the first approach for creating surrogate models of complete autonomous vehicle systems which compose complex perception and/or control components with vehicle dynamics.
+The resulting surrogate models are close approximations of the original vehicle models.
+They provide a faster alternative to MCS when developers experiment with system components, or tune various system parameters during the design and testing stages of vehicle development.

+\NAME{} first creates a \emph{perception model} to calculate the \emph{distribution} of error in the output of the perception system for any ground truth state. \NAME{} directly samples this error distribution, minimizing the need for costly experimentation with environmental parameters, image generation, and neural networks.
+Second, \NAME{} constructs a polynomial surrogate model of the \emph{complete} vehicle system (perception, control, and dynamics) using GPC. \NAME{} also supports systems that contain categorical variables (e.g., in the control system) using an ancillary model, overcoming a limitation of GPC.
+Lastly, because \NAME{}'s perception model is created independently of downstream components, it can be reused when designers alter vehicle control and dynamics properties during development of the vehicle, potentially saving a significant amount of time.

-We use \NAME{} to estimate the state distribution of vehicle systems over time in five scenarios.
-These scenarios model systems used in crop management vehicles, self driving cars, and aerial drones.
-Each vehicle system uses at least one complex perception or control component.
-We show that \NAME{} produces state distribution estimates that closely match those calculated via MCS, while being 2.3x-3.0x faster.
-We also use \NAME{} for global sensitivity analysis of the vehicle systems to initial state perturbations by calculating Sobol sensitivity indices~\cite{sobolSens}.
+We demonstrate the advantages of using the \NAME{}-generated surrogate model in two applications.
+First, we use the surrogate model to \emph{estimate the probability that the vehicle will reach an unsafe state over time} in five realistic scenarios.
+These scenarios model systems used in crop management vehicles, self driving cars, and unmanned aircraft, with associated safety properties.
+Each system uses a complex perception component (ResNet-18 or LaneNet) or a complex control component (neural network controllers or lookup tables).
+We show that the probability of reaching an unsafe state calculated by the surrogate model closely matches that calculated via the original model for 97\% or more of time steps, while being $3.7\times$ faster on average (minimum $2.1\times$).

+Second, we use the surrogate model for \emph{global sensitivity analysis of the vehicle system} to initial state perturbations for the same scenarios by calculating Sobol sensitivity indices~\cite{sobolSens} $1.4\times$ faster on average (minimum $1.3\times$) with an average error of 0.0004 (maximum 0.06).
+Lastly, we also investigate how various hyperparameters of the perception model affect \NAME{}'s overall accuracy and speedup.